piux2/learn_gno/index.md

 ### Gnolang

-a secure and easy to learn smart contract language inspired from golang, solidity
+A secure and easy to learn smart contract language inspired from golang.

+It inherits the "simple", "explicit", "orthogonal", "concurrent" properties from golang, and enables "secure" features suited for smart contract programming.

 ### Gnoland